kasun-dasanayake/SLRTP/README.md

 Installation

     Download or fork the repository.
-    Link to the databse  (planner.sql) in your server.
+    Link to the database  (planner.sql) in your server.

  Using technologies